elamperti/dotfiles/docs/doxygen-call-graphs.md

 ## Installing GraphViz
-It should be as simple as `sudo apt-get graphviz`.
+It should be as simple as `sudo apt-get install graphviz`.
 Make sure `dotty` is in your PATH.

 ## Creating the call graph